aosabook/500lines/async-web-server/README.md

     (defparameter *server* (bordeaux-threads:make-thread (lambda () (house:start 4040))

+Obviously, you'll need to load `bordeaux-threads` (or whatever threading implementation you want to use) before doing that.

 ##### Static Files

 **House is not a file server**.
 Static file serving capability is provided for ease of testing, and maybe for *very* small-scale deployment.
 If you're going to be taking any significant traffic, get a reverse proxy going with something like [`nginx`](http://www.cyberciti.biz/tips/using-nginx-as-reverse-proxy.html).